John Troutbeck

-Reverend Doctor John Troutbeck (November 12, 1832, Blencowe–October 11, 1899, London) was an English clergyman, translator and musicologist, a Canon Precentor of Westminster Abbey and Chaplain-in-Ordinary to Queen Victoria, whose renown rests on his translation into English of various continental choral texts including the major works of J.S.
+Reverend Doctor John Troutbeck (12 November 1832, Blencowe – 11 October 1899, London) was an English clergyman, translator and musicologist, a Canon Precentor of Westminster Abbey and Chaplain-in-Ordinary to Queen Victoria, whose renown rests on his translation into English of various continental choral texts including the major works of J.S.
 Bach.
 He additionally translated oratorios by Beethoven, Brahms, Dvořák, Gounod, Liszt, Saint-Saëns, Schumann and Weber, as well as secular operas by Mozart, Gluck and Wagner.
 He also compiled psalters and hymnals and worked on the Revised Version translation of the Bible.

 Origins

 Troutbeck was born in the village of Blencowe in the parish of Dacre in Cumberland on 12 November 1832.
-He was the son of a country gentleman, George Troutbeck (1795-1848), and his wife Eliza Stephenson (1799-1877).
+He was the son of a country gentleman, George Troutbeck (1795–1848), and his wife Eliza Stephenson (1799–1877).
 He had a plaque erected in the Troutbeck Chapel, built in 1443 in the church of St Mary's-on-the-Hill in Chester, which acknowledged his ancestors buried there, including Sir William Troutbeck, Chamberlain of Chester, killed at the Battle of Blore Heath in 1459.